National Pain Week 2021

 Pain is an unpleasant experience in the body.
 Chronic pain refers to how long the pain lasts rather than how severe it is.
 Acute pain is what many of us have experienced from time to time when we hurt ourselves, heal and the pain goes away.

 Chronic pain is pain that lasts for more than three months, or in many cases, beyond normal healing time.
-An ongoing disease like arthritis, cancer, MS, or any sort of conditions can cause chronic pain.
+An ongoing disease like arthritis, cancer, MS, or any sort of condition can cause chronic pain.

 The longer the pain persists, the more complex it becomes.
 Even if a disease causes it, chronic pain involves multiple body systems beyond the nervous system.
 The endocrine (hormone) system, the gut, and other body systems start to become involved.